Introduction to Recursion#

 Both versions reject negative inputs with a ValueError, because factorial is undefined for negative integers.
 Raising an exception here is the right choice: a negative argument is a programming error, not an expected outcome.

 Factorial is not an ideal candidate for recursion in Python.
 It requires one stack frame per integer, so factorial_recursive(1000) will hit the default recursion limit.
-The iterative version is simpler, faster, and scales to any size:
+The iterative version is simpler, faster, and scales to any size.
+The loop multiplies result by every integer from 2 up to n, accumulating the product one factor at a time.
+Calling it with large values works without any risk of hitting the recursion limit — run it and try factorial_iterative(1000):

 Python’s standard library also provides math.factorial(n), which is implemented in C and is the best choice in real code.